Our community care team is recognised as a leading set in the Chambers & Partners Bar Guide.

 Our community care barristers are regularly instructed in judicial review proceedings and have appeared at all court and tribunal levels from the First-Tier Tribunal through to the Supreme Court and the European Court of Human Rights.
 A number of team members are on the preferred panel of counsel for the Equality and Human Rights Commission (EHRC).

 The strength of the team lies in individuals’ expertise across related areas of law such as public law, immigration, housing, civil liberties and human rights, welfare benefits, equality and anti-discrimination, Court of Protection, mental health, trafficking and LGBTI issues.
-Garden Court is ranked by Chambers & Partners in Band 2 for community care, Band 1 for immigration and social housing and Band 3 for civil liberties.
+Garden Court is ranked by Chambers & Partners in Band 1 for Immigration and Social Housing and is ranked as a leading set in Civil Liberties & Human Rights, Administrative & Public Law, Court of Protection (Health & Welfare), Education and Family Law.